IBMStreams/streamsx.kafka/_docs/222-user_difference_toolkit_version_1.x_to_2.x.md

 Because a group-ID is given by the user, the operator would enable group management, i.e. it would share the partitions with a second identical operator invocation (same group-Id).
 For coordination between the operators of the group, when to seek to the end, the application would require a **JobControlPlane** operator in its graph.
 The SPL code that was running with Kafka toolkit version 1.x will not run with toolkit version 2.x as long as there is no JobControlPlane in the graph.

 ### Getting the 1.x behavior with the 2.x toolkit
 The v2 toolkit consumer operator goes into group management mode (i.e. the consumer _subscribes_ rather than self-assignes) when a group identifier is given by the user, either as operator parameter or as `group.id` consumer config in a file or application configuration.
 To get the previous behavior back, the user must not specify a group identifier.
+The JobControlPlane operator is needed nevertheless.

 ## (2) After restart, fetch from default fetch position when not in a CR